evpl/xteps/README.md

     );
 ```

-This code can fail to build with this
+This code can fail to build with this exception `java: unreported exception java.lang.Throwable; must be caught or
-exception `java: unreported exception java.lang.Throwable; must be caught or declared to be thrown`.
+declared to be thrown`.

-You can switch to Java 9+ or use functional interfaces static methods to hide any throwables.
+You can switch to Java 9+ or use functional interfaces static methods to hide any exceptions.

 ```java
 stepsChain()